John Donne’s The Ecstasy

 We see we saw not what did move

-while a spectator in the poem watches the souls of its ecstatic lovers “negotiate” without being able to determine “which soul spake.”
+A spectator watches in the poem the souls of its ecstatic lovers “negotiate” without being able to determine “which soul spake,” as if there were a third agent involved in the encounter, as if there be another dimension of being, beyond binaries.

-The ecstasy is a break, it is an ex-stasis, an uprooting; it breaks the eternal return of the fantasm; it breaks our karma, you might say, as the ecstasy subverts the I on which the fantasm rests.
-It is a break (from the past) that carries the promise of the future, of rewriting ourselves/our bodies in that the ecstasy “doth unperplex,” leaving us in the nakedness of unconcealment as we are thrown elsewhere, falling into being, into a future point in time.
+The ecstasy is a break, it is an ex-stasis, an uprooting; it breaks the eternal return of the real; it breaks our karma, you might say.
+It is a break (from the past) that carries the promise of a rewriting of ourselves/our bodies in that the ecstasy “doth unperplex,” thus leaving us in the nakedness of unconcealment as we are thrown elsewhere, head over heels.
+It’s diabolic.

-The insights from “The Ecstasy” cannot be neglected: it points toward a transpersonal dimension at work in intersubjective relations; a dimension of which we can have no knowledge except through subjective experience.
+The perceptions derived from “The Ecstasy” cannot be ignored: It points toward a transpersonal dimension at work in intersubjective relations; a dimension of which we can have no knowledge except through subjective experience.